freenas/freenas-docs/userguide/tn_initial.rst

 interface, the same settings can be configured using the instructions in :ref:`IPMI`.

-To access the system BIOS, press "F2" at the splash screen when booting the %brand% Storage Array.
-This will open the menu shown in :numref:`Figure %s <appliance34>`.
+To access the system BIOS, press :kbd:`F2` at the splash screen when booting the %brand% Storage Array.
+This opens the menu shown in :numref:`Figure %s <appliance34>`.

 .. _appliance34: